Gauhati High Court

-It has largest jurisdiction in terms of states, with its area covering the states of Assam, Arunachal Pradesh, Nagaland, and Mizoram.
+It has the largest jurisdiction in terms of states, with its area covering the states of Assam, Arunachal Pradesh, Nagaland, and Mizoram.

 History

-After Indian independence, the Assam Legislative Assembly adopted a resolution on 9 September 1947 that a High Court be established for the Province of Assam.
+After Indian independence, the Assam Legislative Assembly adopted a resolution on 9 September 1947 that a High Court be established for the province of Assam.
 In exercise of power conferred by the Government of India Act 1935, the Governor General of India on 1 March 1948 promulgated the Assam High Court Order, 1948, establishing the High Court of Assam.
-It was inaugurated on 5 April 1948 by H. J. Kania, the Chief Justice of India.
+It was inaugurated on 5 April 1948 by H. J. Kania, the chief justice of India.
 Sir R.F.
 Lodge was sworn in as the first Chief Justice of the Assam High Court on the same day.
 The Assam High Court initially had its sittings at Shillong but shifted to Guwahati on 14 August 1948.

 Later, when Nagaland state was created on 1 December 1963, the Assam High Court was renamed as the High Court of Assam and Nagaland.

 On re-organization of the northeastern region of India by the North-Eastern Areas (Reorganisation) Act, 1971, the High Court of Assam and Nagaland was abolished with effect from 21 January 1972 by section 28(1)(a) of the Act.
 The Courts of Judicial Commissioners for Manipur and Tripura, which were functioning as high courts, were also abolished by section 30(1) of the Act.
 In place of these three entities, a common high court for five states, named Gauhati High Court, was established by section 28(1)(b) of the Act.
 This High Court was given jurisdiction over the then union territories of Arunachal Pradesh and Mizoram by section 32 of the Act.

-After Meghalaya, Manipur and Tripura got its High Court, the Gauhati High Court ceased its jurisdiction in these three states.
+After Meghalaya, Manipur and Tripura got a high court, the Gauhati High Court ceased its jurisdiction in these three states.

-Principal Seat & Benches
+Principal seat and benches

 The principal seat of the Gauhati High Court is at Guwahati in Assam.
 The court has 3 outlying benches.
 These are: